Akron/pdf-reorganizer/README.md

 source documents (listed in `src`).
 Each document is represented by a list of page numbers.

+If pages were modified or annotated, they are represented as a map with the following keys supported:

+`p`: Mandatory.
+The page number.

-If pages were rotated (clockwise by 90, 180 or 270 degrees) this is appended to the pagenumber separated by an `@` symbol (e.g. `5@180` means page 5 is rotated by 180 degree).
+`r`: Optional.
+The page was rotated (clockwise by 90, 180 or 270 degrees).

-If pages had comments, these comments are appended to the pagenumber separated by an `#` symbol.
-Comments always follow rotation marks, if they exist and can contain all symbols.

-In the future this format may allow merging PDFs.
-To allow for that, page numbers can have a reference prefix refering to the PDF in the `src` array (index starts with 0), e.g. `1:2` (Page 2 of file 2) or `3:5@270` (Page 5 of file 4 rotated by 270 deg).

-If no file prefix is given, the first file (0) is assumed.
+`c`: Optional.
+A comment on the page.

+`s`: Optional.
+The index to the source document in the `src` list.
+Defaults to `0`.

 # Customization